Soccer-Seven European World Cup captains ditch OneLove armband following FIFA pressure | Sports-Games

 "We believe (the decision) is unprecedented -- we wrote to FIFA in September informing them of our wish to wear the One Love armband to actively support inclusion in football, and had no response," the statement said.
 "Our players and coaches are disappointed -- they are strong supporters of inclusion and will show support in other ways."

+German Football Association president Bernd Neuendorf said that although FIFA's decision was unprecedented, it was unfair for the players to shoulder the responsibility for any potential consequences if they decided to wear it anyway.
+"We are witnessing a case with no precedent in World Cup history," Neuendorf said.
+"I will not carry the confrontation created by FIFA onto the back of (Germany team captain) Manuel Neuer."

+The German FA is the world's largest federation with more than seven million active members.
 Wales captain Gareth Bale had been planning to wear the OneLove armband against the United States later on Monday as had Dutch skipper Virgil van Dijk.
-HEAVY HEART
+Germany's Neur had said days ago he would wear it in Wednesday's game against Japan.

+HEAVY HEART The Dutch FA said it had taken the decision with a heavy heart ahead of the Netherlands match against Senegal on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)